All-party Parliamentary Dog Advisory Welfare Group

 Tues 27 Jan 2026.
 Committee Room 12, Houses of Parliament, Westminster, London.
 5.30-7.30pm

-The world is waking up to the scale of suffering that dogs have endured for over a century due to our shared human fascination with extreme body features (conformation); body features that are not propagated in nature but that humans have introduced through intentional selective breeding, despite severe health & welfare consequences for these animals.
+The world is waking up to the scale of suffering that dogs have endured for over a century due to our shared human fascination with extreme body features (conformation).
+Extreme conformation describes body features that are not propagated in nature but that humans have introduced through intentional selective breeding, despite severe health & welfare consequences for these animals.

 Over the past few hundred years, humans have manipulated the canine body shape to invent over 800 distinct dog breeds, with the modern domestic dog now having the dubious accolade as the most phenotypically diverse mammalian species on the planet.